Follow Explore Essaouira on Instagram

 There is no toilet on board, but the bus will stop for ten minutes after two hours in Safi, and after 4 hours in El Jadida.

-There is free WIFI available (you will need to sign in), but it cuts out a fair bit and is unreliable.
-If you need WIFI whilst on the bus to Casablance, you’re better off using your own WIFI device loaded with a local sim.
+Free wifi is available (you will need to sign in), but it cuts out a fair bit and is unreliable.
+If you need wifi whilst on the bus to Casablanca, you’re better off using your own WIFI device loaded with a local sim.
 USB chargers are available in the footwell in front of you for charging devices.

 What is the bus journey like?

-You will arrive to Safi bus station about 2 hours into the journey.
-Here you can disembark for 10 minutes should you need a comfort break.
+You will arrive to Safi bus station about two hours into the journey.
+Here you can disembark for ten minutes should you need a comfort break.

-From Safi to Casablanca it is a relatively straight and even toll road.
+From Safi to Casablanca it is a relatively straight and smooth toll road.

 Aside from Safi, El Jadida, and coming into Casablanca, you will mostly drive through open countryside and farmland (see photo below).